yakovkhalinsky/backblaze-b2/README.md

 Make sure you use the `.editorconfig` in your IDE/editor when writing code.

+Pull Requests should include:

+*   Updated example in README.md
+*   Update exiting tests, or add new tests to cover code changes

-If you are adding code, take a bit of time to add unit tests to `/test/unit`.
+If you are adding tests, add these to `/test/unit`.
 Make sure the test is named `fooTest.js` and is located in a similar folder to the node module that is being tested.

 Always run `npm test` before you commit.